-Peter Hecht has served as Ironwood’s CEO since co‐founding the company in 1998.
+Peter Hecht has served as Ironwood’s CEO and a director since co‐founding the company in 1998.
 He started Ironwood because he was attracted to “the idea of working with a team of people who challenge, inspire and humble me,” and building an enduring organization dedicated to creating important medicines.
 Under his leadership, Ironwood has grown from nine Ph.D. scientists to a fully‐integrated research, development and commercial organization.
 Prior to founding Ironwood, Peter was a research fellow at Whitehead Institute for Biomedical Research, an affiliate of Massachusetts Institute of Technology (MIT).
 He earned his Ph.D. in molecular biology from the University of California at Berkeley as well as a B.S. in mathematics and an M.S. in biology from Stanford University.

 Brian Cali co‐founded Ironwood in 1998 and has served as Senior Vice President of Preclinical Research and Development (R&D) since 2010.
 He is focused on helping the R&D organization execute on its strategy to advance an exciting pipeline of new product candidates, building on the science team’s core expertise in gastrointestinal disorders and guanylate cyclase pathways.
 Prior to this role, Brian oversaw program management, helping to ensure effective leadership for cross‐functional research and development teams, as well as product alliances.
 Before founding Ironwood, Brian was the Chiron fellow of the Life Sciences Research Foundation at Whitehead Institute for Biomedical Research.
 He holds a Ph.D. in cellular and molecular biology from the University of Wisconsin–Madison and earned a B.S. in microbiology from Cornell University.